• Skip to primary navigation

 Orange Peel Plate Tectonics

 The inside of the Earth consists of four main layers.
 The inner core, outer core, mantle and crust.
-The crust is the thinnest of the layers and made up of moving pieces called plates made from solid rock.
+The crust is the thinnest of the layers and is made up of moving pieces called plates made from solid rock.
 There are two types of crust: oceanic and continental crust.
 This activity is a great introduction to the theory of plate tectonics.

 Tectonic Plate Theory